Nosto/nosto-magento/README.md

 ## Known issues

-* Does not support bundle products with fixed price setting
 * The default position of the top nosto element on both the category page and the search result page is above the page title.
 It may be relevant to move the element below the title.
 In order to do this you need to first remove it from